A customer from Switzerland used the Unipi custom development programme to obtain a prototype Neuron controller with EnOcean functionality.

 In its final form, the prototype was based on Unipi Neuron S103, featuring not only the EnOcean module but also a removable antenna.
 Per LAHOCO’s request, the controller was also coloured with RAL 1016 contrast colour and branded with LAHOCO’s logo and custom model designation.
 The resulting product was named S103-EnOcean and is currently in a prototype stage.

 A software openness of Unipi controllers based on open-source Linux OS was used during the development.
 That gives the customer an option to choose from a variety of supported software platforms, not limiting the choice to a single proprietary solution.
-Aside from the officially supported Mervis control software (included in the package of all Unipi controllers) the customer can also opt for both commercial and open-source solutions, or can use the open-source EVOK application programming interface (API) to seamlessly integrate Unipi hardware into already existing solutions, or to combine Unipi controllers with a custom code.
+Aside from the officially supported Mervis control software (included in the package of all Unipi controllers) the customer can also opt for both commercial and open-source solutions, or can use the open-source EVOK application programming interface (API) to seamlessly integrate Unipi hardware into already existing solutions, or to combine Unipi controllers with custom code.

 Due to all the above-mentioned advantages of Unipi controllers’ modularity, the whole prototype development took only two months from the initial requirement to delivery of the prototype.